HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 ### PauliProducts

-PauliProducts are combinations of SingleSpinOperators on specific qubits.
-These are the `SingleSpinOperators`, or Pauli matrices, that are available for PauliProducts:
+PauliProducts are combinations of SingleQubitOperators on specific qubits.
+These are the `SingleQubitOperators`, or Pauli matrices, that are available for PauliProducts:

 * I: identity matrix
 \\[